s0stratos/ranatica/ranatica/README.md

 - because I am constantly encountering situations where people don't follow at all what I will try to outline below and this has repeatedly been a source of frustration for me.
-- because a friend called me out on this saying if I could explain it in detail then my argument and frustration was void.
+- because a friend called me out on this saying if I could not explain it in detail then my argument and frustration was devoid of meaning.

 Writing this will be long and hard, not because I am not confident in what I am trying to convey but because it may get abstract or technical or complex very quickly.

-## BUT WHAT IS IT?
+## BUT WHAT IS THIS?

-I guess the question is be stated as :
+I guess the question can be stated as :

 " how to deal with latin being a dead language when you are trying to either: